*Originally Posted 6 December 2017

 Even though I have a degree in literature and language, I’ve been a French teacher for the past 18 years, so I hadn’t been exercising those particular mental muscles very much.
 I read a lot and watch movies regularly, so I have an understanding of how stories work, but this can only get you so far.

-At the most basic, nitty-gritty level, there are questions like, what style guide is widely used in novels these days (hint: it’s the Chicago Manual of Style)?
+At the most basic, nitty-gritty level, there are questions like, what style guide is widely used for novels these days (Hint: it’s the Chicago Manual of Style)?
 Where do commas go?
 How do you format to differentiate between narrative and flashbacks, dreams, letters, and so on?

 The list of questions goes on and on.

 Some of you might think, “Wait.
 Isn’t that what editors are for?”

 As an author, it’s your job to make the story as strong as possible before it is sent to an editor.
 The better it is, the less time it will take for an editor to complete and the lower the cost will be for you.
 Also, there are many different levels of editing (which I will get into in a later post).
 You need to have an idea of where your story is to know what level of editing you need.

 Here is a cautionary tale for you.
 I have two editions of my first novel.
 Why?
 Because as I started to learn more about my craft, I became convinced I could improve on what I’d written.
 I could have done better at showing versus telling, for example.
 So, when I decided to get a cover artist to create my logos and redo the cover so that the planned series will be uniform, I decided to improve the story as well.
 In the end, I added almost 12,000 words to my novel.